CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 unsigned dirty_wb_penalty;
 ```

-The next thing we'll add to our cache are some offsets and masks that we'll use when extracting the set number and tag from a memory address:
+The next thing we'll add to our cache are some offsets and masks that we'll use for extracting the set number and tag from a memory address:

 ```cpp
 // Access settings